Board of Trustees meeting minutes and agendas are posted for viewing HERE.

-Joseph J. Bielamowicz, Jr.
+Joseph J. Bielamowicz, Jr., Treasurer

 Joseph J. Bielamowicz, Jr. is a CPA and retired Internal Audit Director for Princeton University.
 He and his family have resided in Pennington since 1976.
-Joe is in his second five-year term on the Library Board.
+Joe is in his third five-year term on the Library Board.

 Hilary Burke, President